socketio/socket.io-website/src/pages/how-to/use-with-vue.md

 Reference: https://vue-loader.vuejs.org/guide/hot-reload.html

-### Listeners in a component
+### Listeners in a child component

-We strongly advise against registering event listeners in your components, because it ties the state of the UI with the time of reception of the events: if the component is not mounted, then some messages might be missed.
+We strongly advise against registering event listeners in your child components, because it ties the state of the UI with the time of reception of the events: if the component is not mounted, then some messages might be missed.

 `src/components/MyComponent.vue`